justbiped/step-bar/README.md

     }
 ```

-And to implements invalidateStep method to, like:
+And implements invalidateStep method to, like this:

 ```kotlin
     override fun invalidateStep(invalidate: (isValid: Boolean?) -> Unit{